davsuacar/Lil-ASCII-Lab/Backlog.md

 Handle resize terminal without exiting.
 Implement basic agent animation in "aspect" (2 or 3 looping chars).
 Implement graphic orientation signalling on agents to show orientation (e.g. a blinking arrow [▲ ▶ ▼ ◀] on one adyacent tile).
-Configurable BG color for the window (now it's all black)?

 ## AI